atul56-py/advance_keylogger/README.md

 # advance_keylogger
-Its in process wait for my full magic
+Its only for education purpose.
+Use it on ur own risk.